 I reached a critical point where I decided that I had to do something about this decline, so I hired a career coach.
 Over a span of few months during our sessions, we were intensely focused on restoring my faith in my skills and creating a plan of action to push forward with my dream.
 After a lot of soul searching and inner work, I gradually regained my confidence.

-Here’s what this period of my life taught me: You have to find a way to believe in your dreams even if no one else does.
+Here’s what this experience taught me: You have to find a way to believe in your dreams even if no one else does.
 Don’t ever give up because of what other people say, and always surround yourself with people who can offer you genuine support you when times get tough.

 Your critics can never know your true abilities, your hearts desires and what you’re capable of achieving.
 Also keep in mind that whenever they vilify your efforts, there is a very good chance that they are projecting their insecurities onto you or feel threatened by your ambitious streak.

 I understand that it can be a hard and lonely road filled with temptations of “easier” alternatives.
 It takes a strong heart and steady mind to push against the current of “sameness” and mediocrity in the world.
 But you were born to stand out and be unique, and sometimes, cultivating that requires courage, risk and sacrifices on your behalf.

 Remember that history is filled with geniuses and pioneers who faced a lot of ridicule and opposition in their quest for greatness and making the world a better place.
 Think about innovators like Einstein and Steve Jobs, or political heroes such Gandhi or Mandela.